opendxl/opendxl-cuckoo-reporting-module/README.md

 The OpenDXL Cuckoo Reporting Module provides a reporting module for [Cuckoo Sandbox](https://cuckoosandbox.org/).
 When this module is installed in a Cuckoo environment, it will broadcast Cuckoo report analyses as DXL events on a DXL Fabric.
+This module is for Cuckoo Sandbox 2.0.5 or greater.
 Please see the [Cuckoo Reporting Modules](https://cuckoo.sh/docs/customization/reporting.html) documentation for information on Cuckoo Reporting Modules.

 ## Documentation